 A resume headline is a way to show an employer, at a glance, why you're an excellent match for the job.

 Resume headlines are ideal for candidates with a lot of experience.
 A headline allows you to condense your skills and work experience into a brief phrase that will quickly impress the hiring manager.
 However, less experienced applicants can also use headlines to highlight personal attributes and skills.

 Read below for tips on writing a resume headline, as well as resume headline examples.

 Tips for Writing a Resume Headline

-Use keywords.
-Use keywords that demonstrate your skills and/or experiences as related to the job listing.
-Using words directly from the listing will demonstrate that you are a good fit for the job.
+- Use Keywords: Use keywords that demonstrate your skills and/or experiences as related to the job listing.
+Using words directly from the job listing for which you are applying will demonstrate that you are a good fit for the job.
 If possible, use the job title in your headline.

-A few examples of good resume headlines will help you when coming up with your own.
-Notice how these are brief and attention grabbing, much like a catchy title to an article that makes you want to read on.
+Reviewing a few examples of good resume headlines will help you when coming up with your own.
+Notice how these are brief and attention-grabbing, much like a catchy title to an article that makes you want to read on.

 Resume Headlines vs. Resume Profiles

 Resume headlines are similar to resume profiles in that both provide a brief summary of an applicant’s qualifications.
 However, a resume headline is one brief phrase, whereas a resume profile is a small paragraph or series of bulleted points.